gipi/low-level/docs/languages/python.md

  - [Why print became a function in python3](https://snarky.ca/why-print-became-a-function-in-python-3/)
  - [Python 101: iterators, generators, coroutines](https://www.integralist.co.uk/posts/python-generators/)
  - [How to Bootstrap a Python Project](https://blog.emacsos.com/bootstrap-a-python-project.html)

+## Typing

+ - [mypy](http://www.mypy-lang.org/) is an optional static type checker for Python that aims to combine the benefits of dynamic (or "duck") typing and static typin
+ - [python/mypy](https://github.com/python/mypy) Optional static typing for Python 3 and 2 (PEP 484)
+ - [Python: better typed than you think](https://beepb00p.xyz/mypy-error-handling.html) mypy assisted error handling, exception mechanisms in other languages, fun with pattern matching and type variance

 ## Internals